Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

 For a fuss-free sun, sea and sand holiday with all the amenities you’re looking for within easy reach, take a look at Cales de Majorca for your 2018/18 holiday.
 This purpose-built tourist resort is designed for maximum convenience for visitors, with shops, restaurants and bars located closely together in the town centre.
 This makes it an ideal holiday destination for families with young children, as well as being perfect for more mature holidaymakers looking for a destination which doesn’t require a lot of travelling, and is easy to get around on foot.
-With three sandy coves close by, Cales de Majorca is the ultimate fuss-free beach resort for all ages, and you can make enjoyable day trips to nearby historic towns like Felanitx and attractions such as the famous cave complexes, the Cuevas del Drach and Cuevas del Ham.
+With three sandy coves close by, Cales de Majorca is the ultimate fuss-free beach resort in Majorca, suited to all ages.
+You can make enjoyable day trips to nearby historic towns like Felanitx and attractions such as the famous cave complexes, the Cuevas del Drach and Cuevas del Ham.

 Cales de Majorca,